 She creates commissioned paintings, and her work is found in private and corporate collections.

-Her grants and awards include: in 2002, she received Her Majesty Queen Elizabeth II 50th Golden Jubilee Medal awarded by The Governor General of Canada.
+Grants and awards: in 2002, she received Her Majesty Queen Elizabeth II 50th Golden Jubilee Medal awarded by The Governor General of Canada.

-Also, from the Canada Arts Council, and four time recipient of the Quebec Minister of Cultural Affairs Grants.
+– grants from the Canada Arts Council, and from the Quebec Minister of Cultural Affairs.

 Selected Tapestry Commissions:

 In 1984, Sauve was commissioned to weave a tapestry measuring more than 400 square feet for Cadillac Fairview: